apache/hadoop/hadoop-hdds/docs/content/security/SecurityAcls.md

 of the ozone object and a list of ACLs.
 2. **GetAcl** – This API will take the name and type of the ozone object and will return a list of ACLs.
+3. **AddAcl** - This API will take user principal, the name, type of the ozone object and an ozone ACL, and add it to existing ACLs of the ozone object.
-3. **RemoveAcl** - This API will take the name, type of the ozone object and the ACL that has to be removed.
+4. **RemoveAcl** - This API will take the name, type of the ozone object and an ozone ACL that has to be removed.